kajyr/jquery-prettyselect/README.md

 ### [1.5](https://github.com/kajyr/jquery-prettyselect/releases/tag/v1.5)
 + Added a class to the wrapper to distinguish between drop open and drop closed state
++ Exported prettyselect also a AMD module, if in an AMD ecosystem.

 ### [1.4](https://github.com/kajyr/jquery-prettyselect/releases/tag/v1.4.3)
 + When there are classes on the option elements, those are copied to the li's.
 (And kept in sync)